|Donjoy® Comfortform Back Support|

 Managing Lower Back Pain

-Claire Callaghan, Physiotherapist at the Sports Medicine Clinic University of Bristol in the UK recommends this off the shelf and cost effective brace for patients rehabilitating after a back sprain.
+Claire Callaghan, Physiotherapist for Womens Health in Bristol in the UK recommends this off the shelf and cost effective brace for patients rehabilitating after a back sprain.

 Claire told OrthopaedicsandTrauma.com "I often tell my patients how vital it is to ensure their back stays well supported and aligned as they recover from episodes of acute low back pain.
 This is essential to prevent pain and injury recurrence.
 It is particularly important to provide this support when patients return to work or physical activity such as gardening or housework.
 As a physiotherapist, we prescribe abdominal, hip and back strengthening exercises as well as using braces to give this support."

 Claire said: "The DonJoy® Comfortform Back Support is ideal for people with mild to moderate low back pain who need compression, warmth and support when doing daily tasks.
 The double straps ensure good alignment, whilst the fabric remains light and comfortable".